 Find biographical information for any purpose - general reading, study, genealogy research.
 If you need help, please stop by the Reference Desk to talk with us or see contact information in the right column of this page.

 - Ancestry Library Edition Genealogy

 ProQuest has partnered with MyFamily.com to create Ancestry® Library Edition.
 It covers the U.S. and the U.K., including census, vital, church, court, and immigration records, as well as record collections from Canada and other areas.
 This collection has more than 4,000 databases, 1.5 billion names, and covers the years 1300 - present.
 Note: This database is only available for use from Library computers.

 - Grolier Encyclopedias

-Grolier Encyclopedias include Encyclopedia Americana, Grolier Multimedia Encyclopedia, Lands and Peoples, New Book of Popular Science, and New Book of Knowledge.
+Grolier Encyclopedias include Encyclopedia Americana, Grolier Multimedia Encyclopedia, New Book of Popular Science, and New Book of Knowledge.
 Older students and adults should check out "Profiles" in Encyclopedia Americana's - "Biographies of the famous, the infamous and the highly influential."
-(Subscriptions to Lands and Peoples and New Book of Popular Science will be discontinued at the end of February, 2012.)

 - Heritage Quest Online Genealogy

 Combines digital, searchable images of U.S. federal census records with the digitized version of the UMI® Genealogy & Local History collection and other valuable content.

 - Literary Reference Center (EBSCO) - This full-text database features a collection of author biographies, plot summaries, and critical analyses of literary works from literary reference books, monographs, magazines & journals, and other publications.
 There are also links to 8,000 classic novels, 11,000 short stories, 25,000 poems and 1,000+ images of literary figures.
 Available from home.
 Funded with RBDB funds through the South Central Regional Library Council.